nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![SourceQuantityDistributionStatistics](images/SourceQuantityDistributionStatistics.png)

 ### Bookmarking stocks in the list: `bookmark`
-Bookmarks the desired stock.
+Bookmarks the desired stock(s).
-Bookmarking a stock pushes the stock to the top of the stocklist.
+Bookmarking a stock pushes the stock to the top of the stock list.

 <h4>Format</h4>